Transport in Romania

 Transportation infrastructure in Romania is the property of the state, and is administered by the Ministry of Transport and Infrastructure, Constructions and Tourism, except when operated as a concession, in which case the concessions are made by the Ministry of Administration and Interior.

 The country's most important waterway is the river Danube.
-The largest port is that of Constanța, which is the second largest port at the Black Sea.
+The largest port is that of Constanța, which is the second largest port in the Black Sea.

 With over 13 million passengers Bucharest Airport is a major international airport and European transportation hub.
-Air travel is used for greater distances within Romania but faces competition from the state-owned CFR's rail network.
+Air travel is used for greater distances within Romania but faces extreme competition from the state-owned CFR's rail network.
 Public transport is available in most areas.

 History

 Romania has a system of large, navigable rivers, such as the Danube, Olt and Mureș that cross the country.

 The first important human improvements were the Roman roads linking major settlements and providing quick passage for marching armies.